About Us

 On my arrival 'down under' I was unceremoniously dumped and given away free of charge to a farming family best described as hillbilly.
-There were no considerations for my safety and well being.
-My living conditions were damp, dire and cold, with little to poor food I had no access to soap or hot water, I received no pay.
-The farm was 10km from Mittagong so about 121km from Sydney, and certainly not conducive to learning Australian farming methods with a big brother as promised.
-Apart from two conspirators within the BBM hierarchy (Sydney), no one had a clue where I had disappeared too and there was no duty of care to a minor.
+There was absolutely no consideration for my safety and well being.
+My living conditions were damp, dire and cold, with little to poor food, I lacked access to soap and hot water, receiving no compensation.
+The farm, located 10km from Mittagong, approximately 121km from Sydney, was not the place to learn Australian farming methods with a 'big brother' as had been promised.
+Aside from two individuals within the BBM hierarchy in Sydney, my whereabouts were unknown, and there was a complete lack of duty of care for a minor.

 The whole experience at the farm bordered on madness.
 I was physically and mentally harmed, then in serious and impending danger from the owner, I had no choice but to flee!
 Unwashed, penniless and starving, I angrily confronted the BBM team back at their offices in Circular Quay, Sydney and threatened to expose their negligence and total disregard to the relevant authorities.

-Not a single promise made by the BBM materialised and I was never introduced to a big brother (someone to look after me whilst I adjusted to my new life).
-The organisation found me a job at Lowes Department Store in the centre of Sydney, and I found lodgings in Alison Road very close to Randwick Racecourse.
-It was there that I first watched racehorses exercise early in the mornings - a sight that thrilled!
-Watching something so beautiful when at my lowest ebb, captured both heart and imagination lifting my spirits - I was hooked and fell in love with the 'Sport Of Kings.'
+None of the promises made by the BBM came to fruition, and I was never introduced to a big brother to guide me as I adjusted to my new life.
+The organisation secured me a position at Lowes Department Store in central Sydney, and I found accommodation on Alison Road, near Randwick Racecourse.
+It was there I first observed racehorses training in the early morning, a sight that was truly exhilarating.
+Witnessing such beauty during a low point in my life captured my heart and imagination, uplifting my spirits - I became enamored with the 'Sport of Kings.'

 Many years later back in England, I was trained by Ladbrokes in settling and betting management.
 They were once a great company and their teaching first class, and that is where I honed my numeric and settling skills.
 Since then my mind sees everything in terms of percentages and probability.

-Like most punters I suffered the ups and downs of gambling.
-Over a very long period of time and without realising it, my betting evolved into something more mathematical and mechanical.
-My strike-rate improved further when I followed predetermined criteria before placing a bet.
-Finally I brought under control everybody's arch nemesis - I managed to shackle the emotional and disciplinary aspect of betting.
-I use the word 'shackle' because the emotional and disciplinary never goes away, it is always there lurking!
+Like many gamblers, I've experienced the highs and lows of betting.
+Over time, my approach to betting became more mathematical and systematic without my realising it.
+My success rate increased when I began adhering to set criteria before placing bets.
+Eventually, I managed to shackle the emotional and disciplinary aspect of betting.
+I chose the term 'shackle' deliberately, as these aspects are ever-present, always ready to surface.
 I then accepted the way one deals with the emotional aspect of betting, bridled with money-management, determines how successful one is at betting.

 Much later in life, I understood the true meaning of value.
 Value could be in a 4/5 favourite, a 7/2 or a 16/1 shot.
 It can exist in any price.
 I also learnt that whilst form is very important, the profile of a horse in a particular race, with optimum conditions at a specific time, more so.
 I only look for one result at a time and because of random factors beyond my control, my brain rarely accepts the concept of ante-post betting.